aadeshsamdaria1/Cohort-Characterization-and-Clustering-of-Hypotension-Patients/README.md

 - Make sure Anaconda is installed on the system ([Download link](https://www.anaconda.com/download))
 - Open Anaconda prompt.
 This is the Anaconda command-line interface.
 - Execute this command: `conda env create -f COMP90089_assignment2_1363757_environment.yaml` This will recreate the environment.
 It will take a couple of minutes to recreate the environment.
+Change the path of the environment file if needed.
 - Open Anaconda and then change the environment to 'Environment_1363757.'
 - Launch Jupyter Notebook.
 - Click on 'COMP90089_assignment2_1363757_notebook.ipynb' to open the notebook and execute the notebook.
+Change the path of the hypotension_patients.csv file if needed.

 ### Method 2:
 This method is the fallback method.